 Some people have criticised social media 'slacktivism', saying that changing your profile picture or reposting an infographic isn't really the same thing as working for change.
 Whatever you think of social media campaigns, though, they can be a good jumping off point to start thinking about volunteering.
-Even if your children are already aware of the issues associated with viral campaigns like the ice bucket challenge (which began to promote awareness of motor neurone disease - known as ALS in the USA), they might not have thought about the online and offline ways they could help out.
+Even if your children are already aware of the issues associated with viral campaigns like the ice bucket challenge (which began to promote awareness of motor neurone disease, known as ALS in the USA), they might not have thought about the online and offline ways they could help out.
 If you're keen for your child to get involved, you could try mentioning it in the context of a trending topic online related to a good cause.

-Three ways to help your child get involved
+Three ways to help your child volunteer

-- Find the right cause.
 There are loads of great organisations to volunteer with, but most people will have one or two issues that really grab their attention.
 If your child loves parks and green space, for instance, they might like to help out with an environmental project.
 If your child is starting to notice ways that boys and girls are treated differently, they could get involved with an organisation that advocates for gender equality.

-- Research appropriate ways to get involved.
 There are lots of different ways to volunteer, but depending on age and ability not every task will be appropriate for every child.
 You and your child can reach out to local volunteer groups or charities and ask if they have any opportunities appropriate for children, or you can check out organisations like vInspired and Step up to Serve that focus on young people and volunteering.

-- Do it together.
 Next time you’re looking for things to do at the weekend or over half term, see if there’s a volunteer project you could get involved in as a group.
 Making it a family activity works especially well with children who are keen to help out but not yet old enough to volunteer on their own.